AshiqMohamedA/Predicting-Term-Deposit-Subscriptions-Using-Machine-Learning/README.md

 - warnings
 - Install the dependencies using pip:

-## bash
-Copy code
-pip install pandas numpy matplotlib seaborn scikit-learn scipy warnings
-## Data Description
-The dataset contains various features related to client information and their interaction with a bank's term deposit service.
-The target variable, subscribed, indicates whether a client subscribed to a term deposit.

 ## Features:
 ID: Unique identifier for each client (dropped during preprocessing)
 age: Age of the client